quantori/nsaph-utils/README.md

-## NSAPH Utils python package
+# NSAPH Utils python package

-This package is intended to hold python code that will be useful across multiple portions of the NSAPH pipelines.

-There are open questions about how best to structure this that we can address (i.e. do we do multiple modules within this module, 1 single module, etc).
+There are open questions about how best to structure this package that we can address (i.e. do we do multiple modules within this module, 1 single module, etc).

+## Overview

+The nsaph_utils package is intended to hold python code that will be useful across multiple portions of the NSAPH pipelines.

+The included utilities are developed to be as independent of specific infrastructure and execution environment as possible.

+Included utilities:

+* Interpolation code
+* Reading FST files from Python
+* various I/O wrappers
+* An API and CLI framework
+* QC Framework
+* Documentation utilities to simplify creation of consistent documentation for NSAPH platform

 ## Current Development